Crivella/DFT_QE_beginner_tutorial/2_Graphene/1_ksmear/README.md

       A complete set of data is also provided in the Ref folder.
      ![Smearing in graphene](Ref/smearing.png?raw=true "Smearing")

       In principle we are converging the calculation with k-points for each value of degauss.
-At higher smearing (0.1Ry), it is clear the data is not converged with k-points.
+At higher smearing (>0.1Ry), it is clear the data is not converged with k-points.
+Of course, it depends on the precision required.
+The blue box in the figure indicates +/-1meV/atom range about the converged value.

       Graphene is something of a special case.
 The convergence is quite different for a true metal like Al. In that case, one cannot  reduce the smearing too much: the energy levels must have some overlap, or else the advantage of broadening is lost.